plewis/plewis.github.io/phylogenetics/lab-simulation.md

 ## Using the contree command to summarize splits

 Even using the `treedist` command is both tedius and error-prone.
 Let me show you one other way to tally the results of these simulations.

-Start PAUP*, read in the trees from the _likelihood-results.tre_ file, and compute a majority-rule consensus tree:
+:large_blue_diamond: Start PAUP*, read in the trees from the _likelihood-results.tre_ file, and compute a majority-rule consensus tree:

     paup
     paup> gettrees file=likelihood-results.tre